paul-go/Keyva/readme.md

 ## Why Keyva?

 There are [many existing IndexedDB abstractions](https://www.paultman.com/best-library-for-indexeddb-localforage-idb-keyval-or-idb/).
-While these projects meet some definition of *functional*, a library design aficionado like myself finds them lacking in elegance. **This matters**.
-Especially for a key/value access layer which is going to be used in literally every app I'm going to build.
+While these projects meet some definition of *functional*, a library design aficionado like myself finds them insufficiently elegant. **This matters**.
+Especially for a key/value access layer which is going to be used in literally every app one might build.

-Some libraries have carefully designed APIs where significant care was obviously given to the interface rather than only focusing on the implementation.
-These libraries place a very high value on ergonomics, simplicity, elegant naming, minimizing cognitive load, and achieving the best possible Intellisense experience.
+Some libraries have carefully designed APIs where significant care was obviously taken while designing the interface rather than only focusing on the implementation.
+These libraries place a very high value on ergonomics, simplicity, thoughtful names, cognitive load minimization, and achieving the best possible Intellisense experience.
 These libraries have **staying power**.
 They're the type you keep reaching for **year after year**.

 I didn't find any key/value access layer that inspired this level of confidence.
 So I designed one that does.